bhaibel/betsyhaibel.com/source/talks/bright-metaprogramming-future/script.md

 ----

 I did not like this code.
 It got the job done, but I didn't like how it got it done.
-I'd trained in C and Java and Perl, so I was used to the idea that method names were inviolable, and entirely separate from the data that the methods were acting upon.
+I'd trained in C and Java and Perl, so I was used to the idea that method names were these magic computer things, entirely separate from the data that the methods were acting upon.
 When you're coming from that mindset, you accept a certain amount of repetition and boilerplate as inevitable.
 You write thirty getter and setter methods for a class's attributes, individually, each one line long and formulaic as a Garfield strip.

 I resented the hell out of this, but I didn't know how to improve on it.
 I thought you couldn't.